Malone-Design-Team/malone.app/markdown/weeks/week1.md

     - They don’t need treatment and *fade over time* on their own.

 ### Your Mental Health
-- At least 10% of women struggle with depression and anxiety after giving birth (postpartum mood disorders).
+- At least 10% of people struggle with depression and anxiety after giving birth (postpartum mood disorders).
 Keep an eye out for this—it's normal and nothing to be ashamed of.
-    - Symptoms may include losing enjoyment in things, anxiety seemingly without reason, and others.
+    - Symptoms may include losing enjoyment in things, anxiety seemingly without reason, tiredness, and others. **link to module on postpartum mood disorders**
+    - If you believe that you may have postpartum depression or have thoughts of harming yourself or your baby, contact your doctor.
-- It’s important to practice mindfulness! *[link to definition of mindfulness here]*
+- It’s important to practice mindfulness! **[link to definition of mindfulness here]**
     - Have you heard of the breath counting exercise?
-Give it a shot if you’re feeling anxious! *[insert link to breath counting exercise]*
+Give it a shot if you’re feeling anxious! **[insert link to breath counting exercise]**

-# Breastfeeding
+### Breastfeeding
-- For a few days after giving birth, you might have full, firm, sore breasts.
+For a few days after giving birth, you might have full, firm, sore breasts.
 Breastfeed your baby often on both breasts to help keep them from overfilling.